ksprojekte/node-cms-project/README.md

 - Node.js

 1. Download zip-file and unpack.
 2. Add folder to VSC.
 Make sure the folder added is **the folder containing the code** and not the parent folder.
-(They both have the same name.)
+(They both can have the same name when extracted.)
 3. Add your keys and secrets to the config/config.env file

 4. Then, on the VSC-Terminal type: